ethereum/ethereum-org-website/src/content/developers/docs/networking-layer/portal-network/index.md

-## What is Portal on Ethereum?
-(Decentralised Clients)

-This article is aimed to give an overview of Portal and further resources for you to dive deeper into.

-After reading, you will understand the following:

-- Why clients are vital to Ethereum
-- The current challenges with the existing infrastructure that Portal is attempting to solve
+---
+title: The Portal Network
+description: An overview of the Portal Network - an in-development network designed to support low-resource clients.
+lang: en
+---

 Ethereum runs on nodes.
 A "node" is any instance of Ethereum client software connected to other computers also running Ethereum software, forming a network.
-A client is an implementation of Ethereum that verifies data against the protocol rules and keeps the network secure. ( Read more: What are nodes and clients?)
+A client is an implementation of Ethereum that verifies data against the protocol rules and keeps the network secure.

 Nodes have to run client software, for example, Prysm and Geth, which are vital to the operations of Ethereum.

 Ethereum is a decentralized network that relies on a consensus mechanism called Proof-of-Stake (PoS) to validate and agree upon transactions and the state of the blockchain.
 Clients are implementations of the Ethereum protocol that enable network participants, known as validators, to contribute their computational resources to secure the network and maintain consensus.

+## Limitations of the current networking design {#limitations-of-current-network-design}

 Node Operators use clients to store a copy of a part or the entire blockchain and validate transactions and smart contracts.
 By running their nodes, users can independently verify the state of the network without relying on centralized entities.